 Old Vic Theatre

-Naomi was asked to be Lead Workshop Tutor with The Old Vic Theatre as they delivered their education programme - Old Vic New Voices to London secondary schools and colleges, supporting their season of work under the direction of Kevin Spacey.
+Naomi was asked to be Lead Workshop Tutor with The Old Vic Theatre as they delivered their education programme - Old Vic New Voices to London secondary schools and colleges, supporting their season of work and engaging new younger audiences.